Langeland where I was born has been described by romantic women as the ‘Rose in the Sea’.

 Editor/Daughter’s Note: His first story is mostly illustrated with these blurry photos.
 Based on it I have made a list of images I would like to take if I should happen to go to Denmark; telling his story with photos.

-- Pink house in ‘Langeland where I was born has been described by romantic women as the ‘Rose in the Sea’.’
+- ‘Langeland where I was born has been described by romantic women as the ‘Rose in the Sea’.’

 - ‘pikes in the ponds and also eels, considered a delicacy all throughout Denmark’

 - Ristinge Klint: ‘The klints (cliffs) had many kinds of flint in various colours, a big trade item in the stone age’

 - ‘the southern tip of Langeland is Bagenkop village where for miles the beaches are made up of perfectly rounded stones’